edcoffin/vagrant-play/README.md

 `/util/pvm` - home for [pvm](https://github.com/kaiinkinen/pvm).
 Play versions are stored on your host system and are not destroyed with the box.

-`/log` - accessible from /vagrant_log or /vagrant/log - log storage

 ## Usage

 This provides a unified development environment that can be shared amongst team members.
 You will likely continue to write code on your host machine, using which ever tools you normally do.
 I also keeping your source control workflow on the host machine.